Before we get started with the #TruthInLove series, we need to define some terms.

 Do you see why we have no reason to give way to fear and ride the fence?

-Sweet Christian sisters – some will make you doubt the Bible.
+Some will make you doubt the Bible.
 Some will make you feel like you are less than them – less intelligent, less cool, or less culturally relevant.
 But you can have full confidence that God’s word is truth.

 Where God’s word is silent regarding gray areas – that’s where I will be silent and leave room for personal convictions and grace.